mucommander/mucommander/package/readme.txt

 -----------------------

 New features:
-- Added Replace All functionality to Text Editor
+- Added Replace All functionality to Text Editor.
 - Added undo/redo support for internal binary editor.

 Improvements: